Hi-C (genomic analysis technique): Micro-C

 Micro-C is a version of Hi-C that includes a micrococcal nuclease (MNase) digestion step to look at interactions between pairs of nucleosomes, thus enabling resolution of sub-genomic TAD structures at the 1 to 100 nucleosome scale.
 It was first developed for use in yeast and was shown to conserve the structural data obtained from a standard Hi-C but with greater signal-to-noise ratio.
 When used with human embryonic stem cells and fibroblasts, 2.6 to 4.5 billion uniquely mapped reads were obtained per sample.
 Hsieh et al. analyzed 2.64 billion reads from mouse embryonic stem cells and demonstrated that there was increased power for detecting short-range interactions.

 Single cell Hi-C

 Hi-C has also been adapted for use with single cells but these techniques require high levels of expertise to perform and are plagued with issues such as low data quality, coverage, and resolution.

+Adaptations for Ancient DNA: PaleoHi-C

+PaleoHi-C is a specialized adaptation of the Hi-C genomic analysis technique designed to study the three-dimensional genome architecture in ancient DNA samples.
+It addresses the challenges posed by degraded and fragmented DNA, enabling researchers to reconstruct chromatin interactions in extinct species.

+Methodology

+PaleoHi-C modifies the traditional Hi-C protocol to account for the specific characteristics of ancient DNA: